Akashdeep714/Akashdeep714/README.md

 - 👋 Hi, I’m @Akashdeep714
-- 👀 I’m interested in Front end
+- 👀 I’m interested in AI/ML
-- 🌱 I’m currently learning Web Dev
+- 🌱 I’m currently learning ML/DL
-- 💞️ I’m looking to collaborate on Software Based Projects
+- 💞️ I’m looking to collaborate on ML Based Projects
 - 📫 How to reach me Akash.as79866@gmail.com

 <!---